agrc/era/README.md

 ## Running

-1. `era` does not depend on any command line arguments; all needed info is set in `secrets.py`.
+`era` does not depend on any command line arguments; all needed info is set in `secrets.py`.
 Simply call `era` from your conda environment.

 It first downloads the latest data from SFTP and loads it into a dataframe.
-There should just be a single file that is overwritten by DWS every Monday morning.
+There should just be a single file in the directory that is overwritten by DWS every Monday morning.

 Next, it uses this dataframe to update the specified feature service row-by-row, skipping rows that don't appear in the dataframe.

-Finally, it loads the specified web map, gets the information from the specified layer, and reclassifies the layer's symbology ranges based on a simple linear ramp from the min value to the mean plus one standard deviation (which appears to be AGOL's default unclassed classification scheme).
+Finally, it reclassifies a layer's symbology ranges from the specified web map.
+It gets all the data from the layer's specified attribute and calculates a simple linear ramp from the min value to the mean plus one standard deviation (which appears to be AGOL's default unclassed classification scheme).

 ## Notifications